NiNiyas/Bettarr-Notifications/README.md

 # Bettarr Notifications

-Better Notifications for Sonarr and Radarr. \
+Better Notifications for Sonarr, Radarr and Prowlarr.
-Discord is based on script by @samwiseg0 - [Link to his repo](https://github.com/samwiseg0/better-discord-notifications)

-Tested with v3.0.9.1549 of Sonarr and v4.2.4.6635 of Radarr.
+Tested with v3.0.9.1549 of Sonarr, v4.2.4.6635 of Radarr and v0.4.7.2016 of Prowlarr.

 ## Installation

-- Clone the repo, `git clone https://github.com/NiNiyas/Bettarr-Notifications.git` and `cd Bettarr-Notifications`.
+- Clone the repo, `git clone https://github.com/NiNiyas/Bettarr-Notifications.git` and `cd Bettarr-Notifications/src`.
 - Install requirements `pip install --no-cache --upgrade -r requirements.txt`.
-- On Sonarr and/or Radarr, add a custom script in `Settings -> Connect`.
+- On *arrs, add a custom script in `Settings -> Connect`.
-- Select everything except `On Rename`.
+    - `Sonarr`: select everything except `On Rename`.
+    - `Radarr`: select everything except `On Rename` and `On Movie Added`.
+    - `Prowlarr`: select everything.

 ## Docker Installation